 A lot of the arguments I’ve seen and heard against the MBTI® Type Indicator have to do with getting inaccurate results on similarly styled tests available online.
 Another argument has been that after taking the test, some people retest six months later and get a completely different result.
 The accuracy of the test relies completely on the test-taker answering the questions correctly.
 I know that sounds odd for a personality test, but it’s true.

 How do I take the test?

 You shouldn’t answer the questions based on the feeling of the moment (feelings change), on what you think is the morally ‘right’ answer, or what you want others to see you as.
 You have to answer the questions based on what your most natural response would be.
 Think about your lifetime, not just this moment, and be honest.
 Try to think of how you would answer the questions without any outside pressures or influences.
 Secondly, there are a lot of very inaccurate tests available online for free which are not at all in line with the MBTI® theory.
 Unfortunately, the official MBTI® Instrument is something you have to pay for, but with the right information anyone can determine their type without having to spend the money.
 I used to take the free tests and think that they were fine, but after really obsessing about researching the personality test I’ve realized those tests are often false and you really need to understand the functions that Jung originally described to get the right result.
-The free tests may point you in the right direction, but oftentimes they won’t be 100% accurate.
-16personalities has a free test, which is probably the most accurate free one you can take; however, the best way to understand your type is to study the 8 cognitive functions, which I’ll get more into in another post.
+The best way to understand your type is to study the 8 cognitive functions, which I’ll get more into in another post.